Skip to content

 Associate, OAA, RHFAC

-Growing up in Toronto with a mother as an architect and a grandmother as a heritage activist, Claire Kurtin’s upbringing taught her that good architecture can bring comfort, joy, and inspiration to everyday life.
+Growing up in Toronto with a mother who was an architect and a grandmother who was a heritage activist, Claire Kurtin learned from an early age that good buildings last.

-Today, Claire’s approach to design is driven by the conviction that sustainability and equity are critical when creating good, lasting architecture.
-She holds a Bachelor of Architectural Studies from the University of Waterloo and a Master of Architecture from the University of Toronto.
+She earned a Bachelor of Architectural Studies from the University of Waterloo and a Master of Architecture from the University of Toronto.